Persecution of Christians in the New Testament: 2nd Corinthians

-In the Second Epistle to the Corinthians, Paul the Apostle asserts that he had been persecuted by the Jews on numerous occasions:
+In the Second Epistle to the Corinthians, Paul asserts that he had been persecuted by the Jews on numerous occasions:

 Revelation

 Leonard L. Thompson argues that the Book of Revelation was written during the reign of Domitian (81–96 AD).
-From the middle down to the last quarter of the first century, extensive persecutions were carried out throughout the Empire, although they were sporadic.
+From the middle down to the last quarter of the first century, extensive persecutions were carried out throughout the Roman Empire, although they were sporadic.
 Most were initiated by local governors, who were expected to keep their cities pacate atque quita ("settled and orderly").
 As pressure from the demands of the citizens to get rid of the Christians became harder to ignore or control, they were driven to acquiesce.

-The author, "John", found himself "…on the island of Patmos because of the word of God and the testimony of Jesus" (Rev. 1:9 NRSV), and it was there that he wrote the Book of Revelation.
-In several of his messages addressed to the Seven Churches of Asia, John makes references to past and future times of persecution, trial and death, and calls upon their endurance and faith.
+The author, John, found himself "…on the island of Patmos because of the word of God and the testimony of Jesus" (Rev. 1:9 NRSV), and it was there that he wrote the Book of Revelation.
+In several of his messages addressed to the Seven churches of Asia, John makes references to past and future times of persecution, trial and death, and calls upon their endurance and faith.

 In his letter to Ephesus, he writes: